Degrees & Programs

 The Department of Electrical Engineering offers the B.S. in Electrical Engineering.

-The Department of Mechanical Engineering offers two undergraduate degree programs of study: the B.S. in Mechanical Engineering and the NEW B.S. in Manufacturing Engineering.
+The Department of Mechanical Engineering offers an undergraduate degree program of study: the B.S. in Mechanical Engineering.
 Mechanical Engineering students study mechanical design and analysis, material science and manufacturing processing, thermal-fluid-energy sciences, computer-aided engineering graphics and analysis, and electro-mechanical devices and controls with an emphasis in mechatronics.

 The Engineering Studies Program supports the Regents Engineering Transfer Program (RETP).
 Qualified students may study for two years at one University System of Georgia institution, and complete their engineering degree at Georgia Southern, Georgia Tech, Southern Polytechnic or the University of Georgia.